ubports/docs.ubports.com/userguide/install.rst

     BE VERY CAREFUL!
 You are responsible for your own actions!

 1. Disconnect all devices and non-essential peripherals from your PC.
-Charge your device on a wall-charger (not your PC) to at least 40 percent
+Charge your device on a wall-charger (not your PC) to at least 40 percent.
-2. Download the Ubuntu Touch ROM for your device:
+2. Download the Ubuntu Touch ROM for your device and extract the zip files:

     - `Bq E4.5 <http://cdimage.ubports.com/ubports-installer/krillin/e45.zip>`_ (*krillin*)
     - `Bq E5 HD <https://storage.googleapis.com/otas/2014/Smartphones/Aquaris_E5_HD/Ubuntu/VEGETA01A-S11A_BQ_L100EN_2017_170207.zip>`_ (*vegetahd*)